ManchesterBioinference/GP_Transcription_Dynamics/README.md

 -- Minimal requirements compared to the main directory;

--- Runs on Mac M1, but tensorflow needs to be installed accordingly (see, tensorflow instructions [here](https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706));
+-- Runs on Mac M1, but tensorflow needs to be installed accordingly (see intructions for tensorflow installation [here](https://caffeinedev.medium.com/how-to-install-tensorflow-on-m1-mac-8e9b91d93706));

 -- simulated_examples.py runs an experiment on simulated data (generates the data, fits trcd model and runs MCMC).